 Are you a history buff or a party animal?
 A beach bum or an activity seeker?

 Are you interested in wine and food?
-Do you want to wander in nature or do you prefer a more urban lifestyle?
+Do you want to wander in nature or prefer a more urban lifestyle?

 Or do you want a bit of everything?

 It takes a bit of planning.
 Like a tapas plate, you can taste a little of everything.
-But you can't eat a full plate of it all.
-So you have to choose what cities you are going to Visit.
+But you can't eat a full plate of them all.
+So you have to choose what cities and places you are going to visit.

 Contact: vesa@manyfacesofsicily.com